Bli Bli, Queensland: Education

-Bli Bli State School is a government primary (Prep-6) school for boys and girls at School Road.
+Bli Bli State School is a government primary (Preparatory to Year 6) school for boys and girls at School Road.
 In 2017, the school had an enrolment of 614 students with 45 teachers (35 full-time equivalent) and 29 non-teaching staff (19 full-time equivalent).
 It includes a special education program.

-Good Samaritan Catholic College is a Catholic primary and secondary school (Prep to Year 12) for boys and girls at 185 Parklakes Drive.
+Good Samaritan Catholic College is a Catholic primary and secondary school (Preparatory to Year 12) for boys and girls at 185 Parklakes Drive.

 Sunshine Coast Environmental Education Centre is an Outdoor and Environmental Education Centre at Sports Road.

 There are no government secondary schools in Bli Bli.
 The nearest government secondary schools are Nambour State College in Nambour to the west and Maroochydore State High School in neighbouring Maroochydore to the south-east.

 Amenities

 Horton Park Golf Club Maroochydore was relocated to David Low Way in Bli Bli in May 2015.
 The club was renamed Maroochy River Golf Club and has 18 championship holes with a driving range.

-The Sunshine Coast Region council operates a mobile library service which visits the David Low Way.
+The Sunshine Coast Regional Council operates a mobile library service which visits the David Low Way.

-Bli Bli Uniting Church is at 10-12 Lefoes Road.
+Bli Bli Uniting Church is at 10–12 Lefoes Road.
 It is part of the Mary Burnett Presbytery.

 The Bli Bli branch of the Queensland Country Women's Association meets at the Uniting Church.